 212 Communications is a rapidly growing public relations, strategic communications and crisis communications firm launched in 2013.
 212 stands for 212 degrees, the boiling point of water.
-The name matches its strategists’ approach, enthusiasm and the energy they bring to their work.
-212 turns up the heat!
+The name matches its strategists’ approach, enthusiasm and energy they bring to their work. go 212 turns up the heat!

-The firm’s strategists work with businesses, non-profits, government organizations and individuals looking to build their brands and reputations through the generation of positive media and storytelling.
+212’s strategists work with businesses, non-profits, government organizations and individuals looking to build their brands and reputations through the generation of positive media and storytelling.
 The firm also specializes in connecting and bridging gaps between corporations planning large developments and neighboring communities, and representing corporations, trade associations, government, investors and individuals in crisis situations.
 212 works with clients in industries ranging from technology, finance, government, banking and real estate development, to consumer products, nonprofits and environment.

 Build awareness and promote your brand through: